IN THIS ARTICLE

 - Step 8: Wait and Negotiate

-There’s a frustrating Catch-22 facing students and recent college grads on the hunt for an entry-level job: you often need experience to get experience.
+There’s a frustrating Catch-22 facing students and recent college grads on the hunt for an entry-level job: you often need the experience to get experience.
 One valuable way to get a foothold in any industry, particularly in the highly competitive tech space, is to find an internship.
 So we’ve come up with an eight-step guide to help you land a data analyst internship.

 Step 1: Talk to Advisors and Career Counselors

 If you’re paying for school, chances are you’re shelling out a significant amount of money for guidance services.
 Get your money’s worth.
 Schedule an appointment with your academic adviser.
-They often have connections, and can save you a lot of work.
+They often have connections and can save you a lot of work.
 Plus, they’ll probably give you a glowing recommendation because they think you’re rad for stepping up.

-Another option is to visit your career counseling office, if your university has one.
-(Even if you’ve already graduated, career counseling services might still available to you.)
+Another option is to visit your career counseling office if your university has one.
+(Even if you’ve already graduated, career counseling services might still be available to you.)
 Nearby companies usually put out feelers for job candidates with universities and will have direct contact with counselors.
 They’ll most likely have a convenient list of companies that offer data analyst internships.
 While you’re there, they can give you advice on how to design your resume, how to conduct yourself during the interview, and much more.

 If you’re enrolled in Springboard’s data science bootcamp, you’ve got a mentor who can guide you toward opportunities as well.
 These mentors work in the industry, so they can give you real-world insights about the field.